-- Bowel movements: keep track of your baby's bowel movements including the frequency and consistency.
+- Bowel movements: keep track of your baby's bowel movements, including frequency and consistency.
 Believe it or not, your baby's stools can occasionally reveal a lot about what's going on.

-- Daily assessment: at the end of each day, rate your baby's day on a scale of 1 (very good) to 5 (very bad).
+- Daily assessment: at the end of each day, rate your baby's day on a scale of one (very good) to five (very bad).
 If it was bad or very bad, look over your notes and highlight the behaviours that especially concern you.
 We've provided a behaviour log sheet to help you get started.

 - How can I tell if my baby has a feeding issue?